Dr Tom MacGillivray

 Background

-- Specialises in the field of image processing and analysis for clinical research
+- I specialise in the field of image processing and analysis for clinical research

-- My team staffs the Image Analysis Core laboratory of the Edinburgh Imaging QMRI facility joint with the Edinburgh Clinical Research Facility
+- My team staffs the Image Analysis Core laboratory of the Edinburgh Clinical Research Facility and the Retinal Imaging facilities for the Edinburgh Imaging group

-- The laboratory provides specialist support to investigators accessing data from a variety of modalities including MR, CT, PET, ultrasound and retinal imaging
+- The laboratory provides expert support to investigators analysing data from a variety of imaging modalities including MR, CT, PET, ultrasound and retinal imaging

-- Experience facilitating research that features retinal imaging and includes studies on stroke, cardiovascular disease, MS, and cognitive change with age
+- I have extensive experience facilitating research that features retinal imaging and includes studies on stroke, cardiovascular disease, MS, and dementia

-- Co-ordinates an interdisciplinary initiative called VAMPIRE (Vascular Assessment and Measurement Platform for Images of the REtina) - aim is efficient, semi-automatic analysis of retinal images
+- I co-ordinates a highly successful interdisciplinary initiative called VAMPIRE (Vascular Assessment and Measurement Platform for Images of the REtina) whose aim is the development of efficient, semi-automatic analysis of different types of retinal images and ophthalmic data

 Qualifications